FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 ros2 run my_package listener
 ```

-You may notice that the listener do not receive messages published before it is created.
-As Dr. Ju mentioned in class, the messaging system established through publishers and subscribers are not reliable.
+You may notice that the listener does not receive messages published before it is created.
+As Wendy mentioned in class, the messaging system established through publishers and subscribers are not reliable.
 They are in fact asynchronous.
-Publishers and subscribers are unaware of each others' existence.
+Publishers are unaware of the subscribers existence.

-To have a reliable interaction, you will need a new type of mechanism called service and client.
+To have a more reliable interaction, you will need a new type of mechanism called service and client.
 We will talk more about this later.